atomist/automation-client/README.md

 };
 ```

-This file allows you to register your handlers as well as to specify name and version for your automation server.
+This file allows you to register your handlers as well as to specify name and version for your automation-client.

-# Running the Automation node
+# Running the Automation-Client

-There are several ways you can run your automation node and have it connect to Atomist servers.
+There are several ways you can run your automation-client and have it connect to Atomist API.

 ## Running Locally

-To start up the node locally and have it listen to incoming events, just run:
+To start up the client locally and have it listen to incoming events, just run:

 ```
 $ npm run compile && $(npm bin)/atomist-client